A Reminder From Beyond (Article)

 I left the isolation room where I had spent most of the last 3 months, and walked around Pittville Park.
 It was an Indian summer, a hot day under a blue sky.
 Children played in the park.
 Groups of students my age were spread-eagled over the floor.
 A strange heat haze covered the scene, and glinted like a mirage.
 I called my friend, George.
 “This is it man”, I said, “I’m going to die”.
 I was 21 years old.

-A few weeks later, I sat alone in my bedroom.
+I was sat alone in my bedroom.
 I felt claustrophobic, as if the space which I could potentially occupy in the limited time I had left was shrinking, until it would eventually reach my body and I would disappear.
 I was struggling to breathe, to focus on anything except the fact of my impending death.
 I felt like I was holding my head above the water of a great black ocean, an abyss I was just trying not to look at.
 Then I looked down.

 Suddenly, I was floating in pure light.
 In total surrender to what was happening to me, everything I thought and believed about who I was drained away.
 All that remained was light.
 I felt a sense of total security, a quiet knowing, and a profound sense of belonging.
 It was like emerging from a tempest into the eye of the storm.